 Located an hour outside of Las Cruces, New Mexico are huge sparkling white sand dunes covering 275 square miles of desert, creating the world’s largest gypsum dune field.
-White Sands National Monument is one of the world’s great natural wonders and a beauty to photograph.
+White Sands National Park is one of the world’s great natural wonders and a beauty to photograph.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.